bacevicius/code2seq_codecaptioning/README.md

 ---

 This implementation was further modified to perform research on whether including comments in the training data increases the model's performance for the task of Code Captioning.
+This was done as a part of Research Project 2022, as a final requirement of Bachelor's Degree at Delft University of Technology.

 To that end, the following changes were made: